nerds-and-company/schematic/README.md

 ## Changelog

-###3.3.2###
-- Clear craft category groups cache before importing them
-- Perform category groups import before importing user permissions
-- Only run updateDatabase for craft when craft db migrations are needed

 ###3.3.1###
-- Export handle for category field source
+- Return empty string when field source not found at import

 ###3.3.0###
 - Schematic now also exports and imports category groups (thanks to @smcyr, closes #31)
+- Only run updateDatabase for craft when craft db migrations are needed

 ###3.2.2###
 - Improved the Craft and plugin updating/migrating mechanism